drincoxyz/rice/readme.md

 ## XDG Base Directory

 [This specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) is used to tell programs where they should store their files.
-It's designed in such a way that your home folder should, in theory, only have 3 dot directories in it (besides `.bin`, which is specific to this rice), and 0 dot files.
+It's designed in such a way that your home folder should, in theory, only have 3 dot directories in it (with the exception of `$HOME/.bin`, which is specific to this rice), and 0 dot files.
 However, the unfortunate reality is that, by default, you'll eventually get this instead:

 <img src=readme/dotfilehell.webp>